OPMDG/check_pgactivity/README.rst

 \ **oldest_xact**\  (8.3+)

- Check the oldest idle transaction.
+ Check the oldest \ *idle*\  transaction.

- Perfdata contains the max/avg age time and the number of idle transaction per databases.
+ Perfdata contains the max/avg age and the number of idle transactions per databases.

  Critical and Warning thresholds only accept an interval.